 As well as opening up shared communication with partners it is crucial for positive relationships and behaviour that internal staff teams communicate in a purposeful and productive way.

 Staff might access some of the following vehicles to discuss/communicate around behavioural issues and needs.

 - Whole establishment and departmental meetings

 - Leadership team meetings

 - Internal/external transition meetings

+- Wellbeing assessments

-- Individual behaviour planning
+- Solution oriented planning meetings

-- Interactive reviews

 - Open meetings

 - Informal communication

-- Debriefs